joelkuiper/Llamora/README.md

 > Llamora is an experimental, local-first journaling environment that attempts to make continuity visible.
 >
 > You write in daily pages.
-The system helps you move through what accumulates over time, with lightweight structure and recall views that make it easier to notice threads you would otherwise miss.
-A model running on your own machine is part of that flow, producing day openings, tag recaps, and reflective responses inside the journal itself.
+The system helps you move through what accumulates over time.
+A model running on your own machine is part of that flow, producing day openings, recaps, and reflective responses inside the journal itself.
 >
 > Llamora is not designed to be a chat wrapper.
 It is an attempt to treat a journal as a navigable archive, built around time and return, rather than a stream of disconnected entries.